COBA-NIH/i2kconference/virtual.md

 ![Virtual I2K Banner Image](/assets/images/VirtualI2K2024Flyer.png)

-**Virtual I2K 2024: Online Tutorials on Image Analysis event from October 28-30, 2024**
+**Virtual I2K 2024: Free Online Tutorials on Image Analysis from October 28-30, 2024**

+## **Registration now open**

+FREE Registration is now open for participation in the Virtual I2K 2024 event!
+[Click here to register](https://tinyurl.com/Virtual-I2K2024-Registration)

 ## **About**

 Discovery in the life-sciences increasingly relies on quantitative analysis of microscopy images.
-The 2024 online event “Virtual I2K 2024”, to be held from October 28-30, will therefore feature in-depth interactive workshops covering state-of-the-art open-source solutions for biological image reconstruction and analysis.
+The 2024 FREE online event “Virtual I2K 2024”, to be held from October 28-30, will therefore feature in-depth interactive workshops covering state-of-the-art open-source solutions for biological image reconstruction and analysis.
 It will be an event to learn about and discuss forward looking strategies for dealing with the ever-increasing amount of large and content rich microscopy imagery.

 As many major open-source platforms for bioimage analysis will be represented including many in the [image.sc forum](https://forum.image.sc/), this will be a great opportunity to learn how to use the best software tools for your research and how to get involved in their development\!
 We will have an exciting range of developers and adopters in the field of computational image analysis participating in the workshop, both as tutors and participants.